Nick22nd/M3U8-Hunter/README.md

 This is a m3u8 downloader based on electron and ffmpeg.
 It developed for personal use, and it is not guaranteed to be stable.
 If you have any questions, please submit an issue.

-## requirements
-need install the following software:
-- ffmpeg: convert the m3u8 file to mp4 file
-- serve(https://www.npmjs.com/package/serve) or other static server:  serve the directory that included the m3u8 file

 ## install

 ```shell